NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 Here are the course style guidelines for schematics.
 Your schematics must adhere to these guidelines.
 If you don't, Eaglint will give warnings and we won’t accept the design.

 1. All visible net and component names must not have “\$” in them.
 When Fusion360 automatically generates names for nets and components it includes “$”.
-This is fine if the name is not visible (e.g., on an anonymous wire between two components), but if you it shows up on your schematic, you should give it a nice name like `CTRL` or `SCL`.
+This is fine if the name is not visible (e.g., on an anonymous wire between two components), but if it shows up on your schematic, you should give it a nice name like `CTRL` or `SCL`.
 2. By convention power supply symbols point up, and ground symbols point down.
 Neither should ever point to the side.
 3. Nets should not cross each other unless they are electrically connected.
 4. Nets should only be drawn at right angles.